gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 == Documentation & support ==

-For help setting up and configuring the extension please refer to our [user guide](https://woocommerce.com/document/woocommerce-instagram/).
+For help setting up and configuring the extension, please refer to our [user guide](https://woocommerce.com/document/woocommerce-instagram/).

 == Changelog ==